JuliaAI/MLJ.jl/doc/adding_new_models.md

 decode a `CategoricalArray` into a plain array, and re-encode a prediction with the original levels intact.
-The `CategoricalDecoder` object created during `fit` will need to be bundled with `fitresult` to make it available to `predict` during re-endcoding.
+The `CategoricalDecoder` object created during `fit` will need to be bundled with `fitresult` to make it available to `predict` during re-encoding.

 #### Optional methods

-**Metadata** Ideally methods encoding certain model-type metadata should be provided.
-This allows the `MLJ` user, through the `Task` interface, to discover models meeting that meet the task specification.
+**Metadata.** Ideally methods encoding certain model-type metadata should be provided.
+This allows the `MLJ` user, through the `Task` interface, to discover models that meet the task specification.
 For example, in the current `DecisionTreeClassifier`, metadata is declared as follows:

 ````julia
 MLJ.properties(::Type{DecisionTreeClassifier}) = ()